Standing Against the Current: 4 Strategies to Help You Stay the Course of Truth and Godliness

 This weekly stopping point is wonderfully reorienting.
 If you’re not investing yourself in a local church, you are more susceptible to the world’s deception, whether or not you realize it.
 Make this a priority in your life if it’s not already.

-4. Read things that turn your mind toward Jesus
+4. Read and listen to things that turn your mind toward Jesus

 I am not an avid reader, but I do love following along with the blogs of those I respect and admire, those who are on a path I want for myself too.